EventGhost/EventGhost/_build/data/docs/writing_plugins.rst

 happen:

 1. Configure() is called (with the old parameters).
-2. If the user presses the Cancel button inside the configuration dialog, nothing more will happen.
+2. If the user presses the :guilabel:`Cancel` button inside the configuration dialog, nothing more will happen.
-3. If the user presses the OK button the Configure() method has to return the new parameters.
-If the plugin is enabled already, the plugins :meth:`~eg.PluginBase.__stop__` method will be called and immediately after that the :meth:`~eg.PluginBase.__start__` method with the new parameters.
+3. If the user presses the :guilabel:`OK` button the Configure() method has to return the new parameters.
+If the plugin is enabled already, the plugin's :meth:`~eg.PluginBase.__stop__` method will be called and immediately after that the :meth:`~eg.PluginBase.__start__` method with the new parameters.